When

 Exceptional educational speaker sessions Breck's Story: We deliver online safety educational sessions that share Breck’s Story with children of all ages to empower them to protect themselves against online grooming.

-We can also deliver sessions on fake news and misinformation, online bullying/digital citizenship and digital wellbeing and mental health.
+We can also deliver sessions on fake news and misinformation, online bullying/digital citizenship, digital wellbeing and mental health, and Understanding AI.

 Neuroscience backs up what we already know from our sessions – that the telling of the story of Breck is a uniquely powerful tool.